 Georges Lemaître was born on July 17 1894 in Charleroi, Belgium.
-At the age of seventeen, he entered the engineering school at the Catholic University of Leuven.
+At the age of seventeen, he entered an engineering school at the Catholic University of Leuven.
 His education was interrupted by the German invasion of Belgium in August of 1914.
 Twenty-year-old Georges immediately volunteered for the Belgian army.
 After the war, Lemaître returned to Leuven and earned his doctorate in mathematics in 1920.
 Lemaître then studied astronomy at Cambridge University with Arthur Eddington in England, and the U.S. at Harvard College Observatory and M.I.T.
 After earning a second doctorate in 1927, Lemaître returned to Belgium and became a professor at Leuven.

 In that same year, Lemaître published a virtually unnoticed paper that provided a compelling solution to the equations of General Relativity for the case of an expanding universe.
 His solution had, in fact, already been derived without his knowledge by the Russian Alexander Friedmann in 1922.
 But Friedmann was principally interested in the mathematics of a range of idealized solutions (including expanding and contracting universes) and did not pursue the possibility that one of them might actually describe the physical universe.
 In contrast, Lemaître attacked the problem of cosmology from a thoroughly physical point of view and realized that his solution predicted the expansion of the real universe of galaxies.